Service charge FAQs

 How do you work out the costs I pay towards a caretaker each year?

-IThe caretaker that provides services to your estate is an employee of L&Q. When we work out your contribution towards caretaking costs, we take the caretaker’s annual salary plus overheads, and apportion the value by number of hours they spend at your estate, dividing by the number of properties that benefit from the service.
+The caretaker that provides services to your estate is an employee of L&Q. For the 2019/20 year, we have calculated your property’s contribution to the service by taking the caretaker’s salary plus overheads (such as supervisory costs) and dividing the toal by assessing the frequency and number of hours the caretaker spends completing internal and external works over the course of the year at your block or section of your estate.
+This value is divided by the number of properties in the block that benefit from the service.

 What's 'External Electricity Consumption' on my service charge statement